 Does leadership promote a positive culture within each centre?
 Is there a commitment to continued improvement within the centre?
 Are there any ongoing training and educational opportunities for staff?
 Do administrative systems allow for effective management of the centre?

-Educators are celebrated via a range of awards nights, and encouraged to pursue further learning as part of their involvement with Guardian.
+Educators are celebrated, acknowledged and valued at Guardian.
+Team members are also encouraged to pursue further learning as part our focus on supporting professional and personal development.
 Read more about careers at Guardian.